SyamHaidar/test-programming-mst/frontend/README.md

 # Project

-This project is ReactJS using TypeScript as frontend.
+This project is using ReactJS with TypeScript for frontend.

 ## Setup Project

 Before run this project please follow the step:

+- Setup cors from `src/configs/ClientAPI.tsx` to connect API from backend
 - Run `npm install --template typescript` in project directory
 - Then run `npm run start` to run project

-Tech use:

-- ReactJS with TS